 Historical Lessons Learned:

 (1) If you are doing archaeological fieldwork for your university, college, museum, or CRM firm and you feel that you will one day need to use fieldwork photographs for historical, marketing, public relations, or other significant purposes, make sure at least one or more members of your field crew are photographed wearing one of your university, college, museum, or corporate T-shirts on site during the excavations.
 Future historians of Tennessee archaeology and American archaeology will be glad you did, and that tee-shirt may even be a major clue a future archaeological historian can use to solve a problem in their research.
-Needless to say, it would be better if the people on your field crews are not photographed wearing tee-shirts or clothing representative of other universities, colleges, museums, or CRM firms.
+Needless to say, it would be better if the people on your field crews are not photographed wearing tee-shirts or other clothing representative of other universities, colleges, museums, or CRM firms.

-(2) Students who are new to Tennessee archaeology are sometimes unaware of the fact that they and their actions are actually creating history and creating Historic period archaeological components.
+(2) Students who are new to Tennessee archaeology are sometimes unaware of the fact that they and their actions are actually creating history and creating (or adding to) Historic period archaeological components.
 We Tellico archaeology folks contributed our own part to the Historic period component at our archaeology field camp.
 Our old field camp is still completely above the high water line of Tellico Lake, but all of the wooden cabins and other buildings, which in retrospect were so near and dear to us, were torn down decades ago.
 The field camp soon became enshrouded with massive vegetation growth.
 In the early 1990s, Kathy and I picked our way through some of that vegetation to see if any archaeological surface features from our old field camp still existed.
 All we could find was the poured concrete floor of the screened-in dining room.
 The vegetation was too thick to search for the concrete floors of our laboratory building and the two restroom/shower buildings.
 Our cabins had wooden floors poised on corner piers of rock or concrete blocks.

-The members of the Tellico archaeology field crews are now old men and women in their middle 60s and 70s—and probably a few in their 80s or dead.
-A couple of years ago, I kindly asked Dr. Chapman to look through the official Tellico archaeology photographs to see if he had any shots of the kitchen/dining building and candid shots of people in our Tellico archaeology field camp.
+The members of our many Tellico archaeology field crews are now old men and women in their middle 60s and 70s—and probably a few in their 80s or dead.
+A couple of years ago, I kindly asked Dr. Chapman to look through the official Tellico archaeology photographs to see if he had any candid shots of the kitchen/dining building and candid shots of people in our Tellico archaeology field camp.
 He could not find any.
 Apparently, no one ever bothered to create an official historical/archaeological record (with photographs) for our Tellico archaeology field camp.
 That is not surprising.
 When we, as young people, were working, living, and playing there, it seemed so very “ho-hum” current and unimportant.

 Now that 43 years have passed us by, Tellico archaeology is seen as a major part of the so-called Second Golden Age of Tennessee Archaeology.
 Our old Tellico archaeology field camp, and even the nearby Carson house, which housed the Toqua field crew at one time and the Fort Loudoun field crew, are now unique and important aspects of the history of Tennessee archaeology.

 All Tennessee archaeologists and historians—you and I—and especially our young folks—need to be more cognizant of the fact that we are not just passing through Tennessee history.
 We and our activities are creating Tennessee history and laying down new archaeological components or new portions of already existing archaeological components.
-In the present, we should be recording what we are doing for posterity—like we should have been doing at our Tellico archaeology field camp.
+In the present, we should be recording and photographing what we are doing for posterity—like we should have been doing at our Tellico archaeology field camp.